BriranSus/BriranSus/README.md

 ## Hi there I'm Brian Susanto👋
-I'm passionate about website development and focuses on the techniques of implementing fine-tuned AI models to custom made website.
+I'm passionate about Front-End website development and focuses on the techniques of implementing fine-tuned AI models to custom made website.

 <img src="https://media.tenor.com/OZsJxcn2fiAAAAAM/funny-cat-eating-chips.gif">